qir-alliance/qat/docs/src/index.md

 that early versions of quantum backend will have a limited set of classical instructions available.
 With this in mind, the vendor or user of said backend would define a profile that only contains a specified subset.
-A target consists of a set of classical capabililties refered to as a profile and a quantum instruction set (QIS).
+A target consists of a set of classical capabililties referred to as a profile and a quantum instruction set (QIS).
 One example of such a target is the base profile with any QIS, which only allows function calls and jumps, but no arithmetic, classical memory, or classical data types.